Sims Video Game Sports Betting In 2023

 While you can enjoy virtual sports at the same sites offering sports sim betting, most bettors find that the sims are more entertaining in general and offer more wagering options.
 The fundamental differences between virtual sports betting and branded sports simulation betting is explained in greater detail further down the page.

-Is It Legal To Wager On Sports Sims Online?
+Is It Legal To Wager On Sports Sims Online in 2023?

 Yes!
 However, if you’re in the US, you won’t be able to find any domestic sportsbook that offers betting on simulated sporting events.
 A few books in Vegas have NASCAR eSports betting, but that’s not the same thing.
 For true sports sim betting, offshore sportsbooks are your only legal option, as there are no federal laws that prevent American players from signing up and risking real money on these games.
 So if you want to use a computer to bet on computers, you can!